 Please note the following restriction on independent study:

-Independent Research Interim Proposals are due October 2.
+Independent Research Interim Proposals for January term are due Oct.
+2. (It is also possible to undertake an independent research Interim in the summer; see deadlines and additional information at the bottom of this page.).
 Each Independent proposal must have a faculty mentor.
-September 25 is the last day to secure a faculty mentor.
+Sept.
+25 is the last day to secure a faculty mentor.

 After the student portion of the form has been submitted, the faculty mentor must complete their portion of the application.